hmxmilohax/rock-band-3-deluxe/readme.md

 You can find song packs compatible with all Rock Band titles for both platforms on this [Spreadsheet](https://docs.google.com/spreadsheets/d/1-3lo2ASxM-3yVr_JH14F7-Lc1v2_FcS5Rv_yDCANEmk/edit#gid=0).

-You can also use [Onyx Music Game Toolkit](https://github.com/mtolly/onyxite-customs) to generate your own custom song packs for Rock Band games or convert Xbox 360 packs to PS3, and vise versa.
+You can also use [Onyx Music Game Toolkit](https://github.com/mtolly/onyxite-customs) to generate your own custom song packs for Rock Band games or convert Xbox 360 packs to PS3, and vice versa.
 Converting custom songs from games like Clone Hero is a breeze.

 ### Installing Songs on Xenia